Wildlander-mod/Support/Docs/SSEFAQ.md

 ## Can I remove Quick restore from control?

-Yes - The keybind for this is in Iequip.
+Yes - The keybinding for this is in Iequip.
 Lizzy (being the sensible player that she is) switches it to 'C' and moves crouch using the Skyrim standard controls back to the default keybind.

 ----------